bacula-web/bacula-web/docs/source/02_install/configure.rst

 **Description**

-Define your customer date & time format (by default Y-m-d H:i:s)
+Define your custom date & time format (by default Y-m-d H:i:s)

 For more information on date format, have a look on date() function in `PHP manual`_